linusjf/BIAY/October2024.md

 This has to stop!!!!
 If not we lose the youth the future of the church.
 We need to ensure that going to church on Sunday/Saturday eve is the most important thing to our family.
 If it comes to it, we should be willing to skip games/practice for Church.
 We need more Christians to talk to coaches and clubs to schedule practice at a convenient time such that every child gets to go to Church.
 If we don’t act non, we have lost a generation.
 May the Holy Spirit lead us. 🙏

+### BIAY Day 301 By Cynthia Dsilva

+Proverbs 24:16
+*The righteous man falls seven times, but rises up again.*

+If a righteous man can fall even after rising up again, then, due to the weakness of our souls we too are likely to fall into sin over and over again.

+The devil is very tricky and he always uses new tricks to lure us into his kingdom.
+Every time we are deceived in a new way it takes us a while before we understand that deception and then try to avoid it.

+The only difference between sinners and saints on earth is that saints keep getting up through regular repentance.

+🔥🔥🔥🔥🔥🔥🔥